amiekisiak/Ingredient-Finder/README.md

  ## Description

- This a group project is an application that leverages food-related APIs to fetch recipes based on user-provided ingredients or cuisine types from the Edamam API, alongside retrieving product information using the Open Food Facts API.
+ This group project is an application that leverages food-related APIs to fetch recipes based on user-provided ingredients or cuisine types from the Edamam API, alongside retrieving product information using the Open Food Facts API.
 It offers a user-friendly interface, allowing users to explore recipes and product details, presenting the retrieved information in an accessible format and enabling data storage for future reference.

  ## Table of Contents
   - [Usage](#usage)